MicrosoftDocs/azure-docs/articles/postgresql/migrate/concepts-single-to-flexible.md

 - [Set up an Azure Active Directory (Azure AD) app](./how-to-setup-azure-ad-app-portal.md).
 An Azure AD app is a critical component of the migration tool.
 It helps with role-based access control as the migration tool accesses both the source and target servers.

-- If you are using any PostgreSQL extensions on the Single Server, it has to activated on the Flexible Server before initiating the migration using the steps below:
+- If you are using any PostgreSQL extensions on the Single Server, it has to allow-listed on the Flexible Server before initiating the migration using the steps below:

 1. Use select command in the Single Server environment to list all the extensions in use.